 Description

-Standard, a furniture manufacture company, announced the dismissal of 163 employees out of their 200 employees in two factories in Northern-Estonia.
-The reasons behind the dismissals are the increase of energy and input prices and decrease of demand and income of the company.
-Initially, according to the collective redundancy notice submitted to the Estonian Unemployment Insurance Fund in mid-October, 53 people were to be dismissed, but due to several unforeseen circumstances the number had increased to 163 by the beginning of November in the second notice.
-The unfroreseen circumstances include, for example, the closure of Repo Vabrikud (Repo Vabrikud 2022 - EE), which was the main supplier of veneer sheets and wood-based panels for the furniture industry in Estonia.
+The reasons behind the dismissals are the increase in energy and input prices and the decrease in demand and income of the company.
+Initially, according to the collective redundancy notice submitted to the Estonian Unemployment Insurance Fund in mid-October, 53 people were to be dismissed, but due to several unforeseen circumstances, the number had increased to 163 by the beginning of November in the second notice.
+The unforeseen circumstances include, for example, the closure of Repo Vabrikud (Repo Vabrikud 2022 - EE), which was the main supplier of veneer sheets and wood-based panels for the furniture industry in Estonia.

-The Estonian Unempoyement Insurance Fund has started the collective redundancy procedure, which involves matching employers and employees, counselling and other necessary activities based on the needs of the workers losing their job.
+The Estonian Unemployment Insurance Fund has started the collective redundancy procedure, which involves matching employers and employees, counselling and other necessary activities based on the needs of the workers losing their jobs.